yundaqwe/ultimateCombo/readme.md

 ```bash
 python attack.py --method grid_search{ordernumber} --batch_size 2
 ```
 Where `orderednumber` is the decimal representation of a 6-bit string, where 0 indicates excluding an augmentation method, and 1 indicates including it, for the following augmentation methods: greyscale, cutout, neural transfer, sharpening, autoaugment, and DTS (in this specific order).
-For example,.
+For example, when ordernumber is 55, which can be converted to 110111, meaning we include greyscale, cutout, sharpening,autoaugment, DTS into combo (neural transfer is excluded).

 6. To run the    $UltimateCombo_{gen}$: